Find the Best Boiler Installation & Replacement Contractors for Your Business

 Selecting a new boiler involves more than just brand.
 Efficiency, fuel type, and sizing are paramount.

-• Efficiency (AFUE): While Arkansas code may not state an explicit minimum, modern standards and energy savings strongly favor high-efficiency condensing boilers.
-These models typically have an Annual Fuel Utilization Efficiency (AFUE) of 90% or higher, converting more fuel into usable heat and significantly lowering utility bills7.
+- Efficiency (AFUE): While Arkansas code may not state an explicit minimum, modern standards and energy savings strongly favor high-efficiency condensing boilers.
+These models typically have an Annual Fuel Utilization Efficiency (AFUE) of 90% or higher, converting more fuel into usable heat and significantly lowering utility bills.
 They require specific venting (often PVC) and a condensate drain line.

-• Fuel Type: The most common fuels are natural gas and propane (LP).
+- Fuel Type: The most common fuels are natural gas and propane (LP).
 Oil is less common but still used in some areas.
-Your existing fuel infrastructure is a major cost factor; switching fuel types (e.g., oil to gas) involves significant additional work for new lines or tank removal7.
+Your existing fuel infrastructure is a major cost factor; switching fuel types (e.g., oil to gas) involves significant additional work for new lines or tank removal.

 Understanding Boiler Installation & Replacement Costs